 You may become ineligible for ICBC Accident Benefits if, at the time of the accident, you were:

 2. As required, submit a statement to ICBC within 30 days of the accident.
-However, if you see us first we will help you carefully prepare that statement and send it to ICBC on your behalf.
+However, if you see the ICBC lawyers at ASFS in Victoria first about your benefits, we will help you carefully prepare that statement and send it to ICBC on your behalf.

 In order to qualify, you must have been employed at the time of your accident or have worked at least six of the 12 months preceding the date of your accident.